Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras: Results

 and a right $A_H$-module via

 Next, consider the canonical isomorphisms $\mu^T_{V,W}$ appearing in

 which is given by

-\begin{lemma} The functor $T$ is monoidal. \end{lemma} \begin{proof} First, we check that $\mu^T_{V,W}$ is obtained as factorization over the relative tensor produt $\otimes_{A_H}$ as stated and becomes an isomorphism.
-Further, the coherence diagram making $T$ a monoidal functor follows from \Cref{eq-gammacond}. \end{proof} We will see in \Cref{prop:RepAH-equiv} below that this functor gives an equivalence of tensor categories when $|G:H|\neq 0$.
+\begin{Lemma} The functor $T$ is monoidal. \end{Lemma} \begin{proof} First, we check that $\mu^T_{V,W}$ is obtained as factorization over the relative tensor product~$\otimes_{A_H}$ as stated and becomes an isomorphism.
+Further, the coherence diagram making $T$ a~monoidal functor follows from Lemma~\ref{eq-gammacond}. \end{proof}

+We will see in Proposition~\ref{prop:RepAH-equiv} below that this functor gives an equivalence of tensor categories when $|G:H|\neq 0$.